Transgender rights, religion among cases justices could add | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON (AP) — A closely watched is among five cases standing between the Supreme Court and its summer break.
+WASHINGTON (AP) — A closely watched voting rights dispute from Arizona is among five cases standing between the Supreme Court and its summer break.
 But even before the justices wrap up their work, likely later this week, they could say whether they’ll add more high-profile issues to what already promises to be a consequential term, beginning in October.

-This month, the court has already issued big decisions on and .
-And next term, the high court has agreed to take on cases about and .
+This month, the court has already issued big decisions on health care and religious freedom.
+And next term, the high court has agreed to take on cases about abortion and guns.
 The court could say as soon as Monday what it will do about these issues awaiting action:

-The justices just wrapped up a case involving a church-affiliated foster care agency that declined to work with same-sex couples, .
+The justices just wrapped up a case involving a church-affiliated foster care agency that declined to work with same-sex couples, ultimately siding with the agency.
 Now they’ll have to decide whether to hear other cases involving religious freedom claims.
 Alternately, they could send the cases back to lower courts for review in light of their recent decision.

 The pending cases include a dispute out of Washington state involving a florist who refused to provide arrangements for a same-sex wedding.
-The Supreme Court already after the court’s who declined to make a wedding cake for a same-sex couple.
+The Supreme Court already sent that case back once to lower courts to be revisited after the court’s 2018 ruling involving a Colorado baker who declined to make a wedding cake for a same-sex couple.

 Also waiting is a case involving a Catholic hospital in Maryland sued by a transgender man who sought to have a hysterectomy.
 The hospital canceled the procedure, saying it was contrary to its Catholic faith, after learning the reason for it.